smart-on-fhir/cumulus-etl/docs/performance.md

 We've found `--batch-size=100000` works well for 16GB of memory.
 And `--batch-size=500000` works well for 32GB of memory.
-(You might have expected the number to simply double, but there is overhead.)
+(You might have expected the number to simply double, but there is some static overhead.)

 Mileage may vary though, depending on how your FHIR data is formatted.
 And some resources are naturally smaller than others.